hawkinsw/CPPTimes/booleans.md

 Booleans are a conceptual thing and a technical thing in C++.
 Named after their famous discover, George Boole, Booleans (and their C++ type `bool`) are either _true_ (`true`) or _false_ (`false`).
 Booleans remind me of the phrase Yoda made famous: "Do or do not.
 There is no try."
 Booleans are similar: True or False.
 There is no maybe.

-Like all _types_ in C++ we know, `bool`s have two characteristics:
+Like all _types_ in C++, `bool`s have two characteristics:

 1. A range of valid values; and
 2. Valid operations on those values.

 Like `int`s which can only hold whole numbers (positive and negative), `bool`s are limited in what they can hold.
 Valid values for `bool`s are `true` or `false`.
 That's it.

-What is cool about George Boole's thinking was that he defined a set of operations that you can use to manipulate Booleans and get another one (we'll come back to those operators in a second).
-What's even more awesome is that those operators closely reflect how logic works in real life!
+What is cool about George Boole's thinking was that he defined a set of operations that you can use to manipulate Booleans and get another one (we'll come back to those operations in a second).
+What's even more awesome is that those operations closely reflect how logic works in real life!

+> Note: Remember that in C++ we use _operators_ to specify an operation to perform.

-So far we have learned that `bool`s can only hold `true` and `false`.
-We know that we have operators to combine two Booleans and get another.
+So far we have learned that variables with the type `bool` can only hold the values `true` and `false`.
+We also know that we have operations that combine two Booleans and get another.
 But, how do we get a Boolean value in the first place?

 The answer: _relational_ and _equality_ operators!
 An expression composed of operands and a relational or equality operator has a value (just like all expressions!).
 And, like every value in C++, it has a type!
 The value can be either `true` or `false` and the type is `bool`.
 I am sure that you aren't surprised!